TITLE 77: PUBLIC HEALTH

 "Risk factor" means a scientifically established factor (determinant) that relates directly to the level of a health problem.
 A health problem may have any number of risk factors identified for it.

-"Substantial compliance" means meeting the requirements set forth in this Part, except for variations from the strict and literal performance of such requirements which result in insignificant omissions and defects, given the particular circumstances and the incidence and history of such omissions and defects.
+"Substantial compliance" means meeting the requirements set forth in this Part, except for variations from the strict and literal performance of those requirements that result in insignificant omissions and defects, given the particular circumstances and the incidence and history of the omissions and defects.
 Omissions and defects that have an adverse impact on public health and safety shall not be considered insignificant and shall be considered substantial noncompliance.